History of the Waveform

 Activating Brainstem Nerve Cells

 The exact mechanism by which Alpha-Stim produces effects is not fully known.
 However, based on previous and ongoing studies, it appears that the Alpha-Stim microcurrent waveform activates particular groups of nerve cells that are located at the brainstem.
 These groups of nerve cells produce the chemicals serotonin and acetylcholine which can affect the chemical activity of nerve cells that are both nearby and at more distant sites in the nervous system.
 In fact, these cells are situated to control the activity of nerve pathways that run up into the brain and that course down into the spinal cord.
-By changing the electrical and chemical activity of certain nerve cells in the brainstem, Alpha-Stim appears to amplify activity in some neurological systems, and diminish activity in others.
+By changing the electrical and chemical activity of certain nerve cells in the brainstem, Alpha-Stim depression treatment devices appear to amplify activity in some neurological systems, and diminish activity in others.
 This neurological ‘fine tuning’ is called modulation, and occurs either as a result of, or together with the production of a certain type of electrical activity pattern in the brain known as an alpha state which can be measured on electroencephalogram (EEG) recordings.
 Such alpha rhythms are accompanied by feelings of calmness, relaxation, and increased mental focus.
 The neurological mechanisms that are occurring during the alpha state appear to decrease stress-effects, reduce agitation, stabilize mood, and regulate both sensations and perceptions of particular types of pain.

 Alpha-Stim Patented Waveform